SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/01-Maven.md

 By default, all core Maven artifacts live under the **groupId** `org.apache.maven`.

-The `<artifactId>` is the name of our project, but in the case of a plugin, it is `maven-compiler-plugin`.
+The `<artifactId>` is the name of our project, but in the case of this plugin, it is `maven-compiler-plugin`.

 Every plugin has a specific `<configuration>` property, used to pass values to an underlying system, such as a plugin.